The last three months have seen us release a number of exciting projects, share our expertise far and wide and even visit Downing Street!

 April was also a busy month for side projects here at Code, as we launched two pieces of work that Computerlovers had lovingly crafted in their spare time.

-And we also came up with the Election Bullshit Filter, designed to help disengaged young voters decide how to cast their vote in the election.
+And we also came up with the Election bullshit filter, designed to help disengaged young voters decide how to cast their vote in the election.
 As well as winning an FWA Mobile of the Day award, the quiz-based microsite created plenty of noise on Twitter and received a ton of coverage from sites including Mobile Marketing Magazine, Design Week and The Drum.
-Find out more about the Election Bullshit Filter here.